sonic-net/sonic-mgmt/docs/testplan/BGP-Suppress-FIB-Pending-test-plan-T2-Chassis.md

 ```
 14. Make sure announced BGP routes are __not__ in __queued__ state in the DUT routing table.
 15. Make sure the routes are programmed in FIB by checking offloaded flag in the DUT routing table.
-16. Verify the routes are announced to all T3 peer neighbors on the upstream linecard as well as to all other T1 peers on the downstream linecards including DUT.
+16. Verify the routes are announced to all T3 peer neighbors on the upstream linecard.
 17. Send traffic matching the prefixes from one of T3 peer and verify packets are forwarded to expected T1 peer only.

 ### Test case # 4 - Test BGP route suppress in credit loops scenario